Devon7925/bootstrap/docs/missing-failure-details.md

 `-1` without guaranteeing that a detail string was written first, producing silent failures in the host wrapper.

-- **Code generation errors.** A non-positive byte count from `emit_program` is surfaced directly to the host with no additional detail when the emitter stops early. 【F:compiler/ast_compiler.bp†L40-L47】【F:compiler/wasm_output.bp†L3301-L3358】

 These gaps highlight the remaining guardrails that need bespoke diagnostics so the host can surface actionable error messages to users.